propertyhive/WP-Property-Hive-Mortgage-Calculator/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

+= The Shortcode =

+Simply add the shortcode [mortgage_calculator] where you want it to appear.

 == Screenshots ==

 1. Once you've added the shortcode the mortgage calculator becomes avalaible for people to complete
 2. Users are instantly shown monthly repayment information once they've completed the form

 == Changelog ==

+= 1.0.1 =
+* Fixed issue with shortcode output being echoed instead of returned, meaning it would appear in the wrong place
+* Declared support for WP 4.6

 = 1.0.0 =
 * First working release of the plugin